Arkelis/hyccup/docs/core.rst

 String Escaping
 ===============

-By default, :hy:func:`html` escapes all strings.
+By default, :py:func:`~hyccup.core.html` escapes all strings.
 This behaviour can be customized with `escape-strings` parameter:

 .. tab:: Hy